Skip to Content

 A Hidden Bakery Worth Finding

-the sign outside the los ranchos bakery in albuquerque
+The sign outside the los ranchos bakery in albuquerque

 On the way to the Bosque Trail we stopped into Los Ranchos Bakery on 4th Street NW.
 It’s a plain, bright shop on a road that has an odd mix of farm-to-table restaurants and feed-and-grains stores.

-the enticing cupcakes on display at los ranchos bakery & cafe
+The enticing cupcakes on display at los ranchos bakery & cafe

 But the baked good are not plain at all.
 We were sorry it was too early for cupcakes because theirs looked delicious.
 We had lemon-poppy seed and blue-corn-piñon scones.
 They were just the right amount of crumbly and good even without butter.
 It was a good find in an unlikely place.